Top Reasons Why ACOs Lose Patients to Other Networks

 • No self-scheduling options

-• Inconsistent communication about required documentation
+• Inconsistent (or not clear) communication about required documentation

 • Referral authorization confusion